Andy-TE/Andy-TE/pmcn.markdown

 # Congratulations!
 You made it to Kennedys

 For thoose who tried to get here without passing a pub you will have passed through the station.
 The station is a commuter stop for peoiple to worked in the city centre including Thomas Kinsealla who worked on Merrion street.
-His poemm "Westland row from night walker captures the sense of coming down into the street from the station
+His poem "Westland Row" from night walker captures the sense of coming down into the street from the station

 "We came to the outer light down a ramp in the dark Through eddying cold gusts and grit, our ears Stopped with noise."

+Sweny's Pharmacy is just over the road from Kennedy's pub, it was made famous in Ulysses by James Joyce.
+It is no longer a working pharmacy, but has been maintained in it's oringal 1850's style.
+Looking through the windows you will see the old vintage cabinets along with opened medicine bottles.
+It is maintained by a group of volunteers who also open late on Thursdays for readings.

+---

 ## Clue 3 - < 1km

 Do you know where the man leans who dueled with his wallpaper?

----

-Kennedy's and Sweny's information and ref

 <details>
 <summary>